Buying an Existing Log Home?

 Affordability

-Second, if you can, forget the allure and examine your ability to own a log home.
+Second, forget the allure and examine your ability to own a log home if you can.
 This is key.
 When you buy a log home, you make the first of many investments in holding it.
 “First of many investments?”
 Glad you asked.
+Allow me to explain.

 Maintenance

 Your log home will NOT be maintenance-free.
-Maintenance is critical to the health and safety of your log home.
+Maintenance is critical to its health and safety.
 You will need to clean it annually.
 This will cost you money as you should use a good cleaner for wood surfaces.
 Using the right products is helpful whether you go with Perma-Chink’s Log Wash or another brand.
 We highly recommend you read the article regarding maintenance in Perma-Chink’s DIY resources.

 For a quick, hassle-free online estimate before you buy, visit “Checklist for a Free Online Estimate!”
 Getting an estimate on maintenance costs is beneficial for planning since you will need this in the future.
 We are excited to hear from you.